-- Care for specific diagnoses: Hospitalizations, outpatient, and professional claims and claim detail lines with ICD-10 diagnosis codes for specific diagnoses related to the treatment of acute kidney & ureter stones (e.g., calculus of kidney) are included in the post-trigger window. - Related evaluation and management visits: Outpatient and professional claim detail lines with CPT procedure codes for specific evaluation and management related to the acute kidney & ureter stones are included in the post-trigger window. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific imaging and testing related to the treatment of acute kidney & ureter stones (e.g., CT scan) are included in the post-trigger window. - Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to the treatment of acute kidney & ureter stones (e.g., analgesics) and treatment for complications related to the treatment of acute kidney & ureter stones (e.g., antibiotics) are included in the post-trigger window. - Specific pathology: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific pathology services related to the treatment of acute kidney & ureter stones are included in the post-trigger window. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific procedures related to the treatment of acute kidney & ureter stones are included in the post-trigger window.
+- Care for specific diagnoses: Outpatient, professional, inpatient, and long-term care claims with ICD-10 diagnosis codes for specific care and complications related to pneumonia are included in the post-trigger window. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific imaging and testing related to pneumonia (e.g., chest x-ray) are included in the post-trigger window. - Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to pneumonia (e.g., antibiotics) are included in the post-trigger window. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes related to pneumonia (e.g., drug administration) are included in the post-trigger window.

+- Specific excluded surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific excluded procedures (e.g., palivizumab administration) are excluded in the post-trigger window.